Dylpickle912/rocket-lab-usa-technical-assessment/README.md

      - Calls the `RocketService`'s `addProperty()` to add a new Property within the current path
    - `onDeletePath()`
      - Calls the `RocketService`'s `deleteNode()` to remove the current path

+### AddNodeDialogComponent

+**Overview**

+The `AddNodeDialogComponent` provides a `MatDialog` interface for adding a new Node or Property to the Rocket data structure.
+It allows the user to input a `Key` and an optional `Value`.
+From there, the user can decide to Cancel or Save their entry.
+There is logic in the `DataService` for adding a Node or Property that will display a `window.alert()` notifying the user if the Key they inserted already exists on the current path.
+If it already exists, the method will abandon the POST.

+**Functions**

+- Public Methods
+  - `onCancel()`
+    - Closes the dialog without returning any data.
+  - `onConfirm()`
+    - Closes the dialog and returns a `DataNode` object